Plants Have Feelings -banner.png

 South of Market District

-The whole plant is cooked and consumed to ease stomach-aches.
-Combined with the leaves of Plectranthus scutellarioides, the leaves are rubbed on the stomach of pregnant women to help relieve labour pains.
+The whole plant is cooked to ease stomach aches.
+When combined with the leaves of Plectranthus scutellarioides, it is rubbed on pregnant women's stomachs to relieve labor pains.

 Yucca England.jpg

-Sentinels of the southwestern deserts, the root of the non-flowering plant is used to make medicine.
-Yucca is used for osteoarthritis, high blood pressure, migraine headaches, inflammation of the intestine (colitis), high cholesterol, stomach disorders, diabetes, and liver and gallbladder disorders.
+As sentinels of the southwestern deserts, the root of yucca is used in medicine for conditions like osteoarthritis, high blood pressure, migraines, colitis, high cholesterol, stomach disorders, diabetes, and liver issues.

 “I see the yucca as a fort, or a guardian of the neighborhood.
-When some of its leaves would fall, I use the dry leaves to create plant beds for vegetables, and cut some up as mulch from my smaller plants.
-There was a time it flowered and attracted small birds who nested and made a home in its branches.” - Pepe D.H.
+I use its fallen leaves to create plant beds and mulch for my smaller plants.
+When it flowers, it attracts small birds that nest in its branches.” – Pepe D.H.

 Amazon sword plant Tina Alejo.jpg